smissaertj/GnomePaper-GUI/README.md

 # GnomePaper GUI

-A clone of the [GnomePaper](https://gitlab.com/joerismissaert/gnomepaper) application refactored with a Graphical User Interface using PySimpleGUI.
+A fork of the [GnomePaper](https://gitlab.com/joerismissaert/gnomepaper) application refactored with a Graphical User Interface using PySimpleGUI.

 ## Getting Started